JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 3. Click the _register application_ link.
 The GitHub page opens.
 You need to register TeamCity as an [OAuth application](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) in GitHub.
 The following steps are performed in your GitHub account:
    * Log into your GitHub account.
-On the Register a new OAuth application page specify the name and an optional description, the homepage URL and the callback URL as provided by TeamCity.
+On the __Register a new OAuth application__ page, specify the name and an optional description, the homepage URL and the callback URL as provided by TeamCity.
    * Click __Register application__.
 The page is updated with Client ID and the client secret information for your TeamCity application.
-4. Continue configuring the connection in TeamCity: on the Add Connection page that is open, specify the Client ID and the client secret.
+4. Continue configuring the connection in TeamCity: on the __Add Connection__ page that is open, specify the Client ID and the client secret.
 5. Save the connection settings.
 6. The connection is configured, and now a small GitHub icon becomes active in several places where a repository URL can be specified: [create project from URL](creating-and-editing-projects.md#Creating+project+pointing+to+repository+URL), [create VCS root from URL](guess-settings-from-repository-url.md), create [Git](git.md) VCS root, create [GitHub](github.md) issue tracker.
 Click the icon, log in to GitHub and authorize TeamCity.
 The authorized application will be granted full control of private repositories and the _Write repository hooks_ permission.